Guide

 Net pay arrangements are common in workplace pension schemes.
 Under this method:

-For basic-rate taxpayers, both methods deliver the same effective cost: 80p per £1 of gross pension contribution.
-For higher-rate taxpayers, net pay also delivers the right result automatically (60p per £1 gross), whereas relief at source requires a Self Assessment claim to achieve the same.
+For basic-rate taxpayers, both methods cost the same: 80p per £1 gross.
+For higher-rate taxpayers, net pay gives the right result automatically (60p per £1 gross).
+Relief at source needs a Self Assessment claim to reach the same outcome.

 The net pay anomaly for low earners

-For employees earning below the personal allowance (£12,570 in 2026/27) who are in a net pay scheme, a problem arises.
-Because their income is already below the tax threshold, there is no income tax being charged — and therefore no tax to save when the contribution is deducted pre-tax.
+Employees earning below the personal allowance (£12,570 in 2026/27) who are in a net pay scheme face a problem.
+Their income is below the tax threshold, so no income tax is being charged.
+There is nothing to save when the contribution is deducted pre-tax.

-By contrast, if they were in a relief at source scheme, their provider would still claim 20% basic-rate relief from HMRC, effectively giving them a subsidy even though they pay no income tax.
-Under net pay, they receive no such top-up.
+In a relief at source scheme, the provider would still claim 20% basic-rate relief from HMRC even if you pay no income tax.
+Under net pay, you get nothing.

-The government introduced a top-up payment scheme to compensate low earners in net pay arrangements, but the practical delivery of this has been complex.
-If you earn below the personal allowance and your employer uses net pay, it is worth asking your employer or pension provider about your relief entitlement.
+The government introduced a top-up scheme to compensate low earners in net pay arrangements, but delivery has been complex.
+If you earn below the personal allowance and your employer uses net pay, ask your employer or pension provider about your relief entitlement.

 Scottish taxpayers and relief at source

-This means a Scottish starter-rate taxpayer (19%) in a relief at source scheme actually gets more than their marginal rate as automatic relief.
-Conversely, Scottish higher-rate (42%) or advanced-rate (45%) taxpayers must claim the extra relief via Self Assessment — and the amount to claim is the difference between their Scottish rate and 20%.
+A Scottish starter-rate (19%) taxpayer in a relief at source scheme actually gets more than their marginal rate automatically.
+But Scottish higher-rate (42%) or advanced-rate (45%) taxpayers must claim the extra via Self Assessment.
+The amount to claim is the difference between their Scottish rate and 20%.

 Worked example